 - ext/extmk.rb (command_output): link extension libraries and encoding libraries into libruby.so, not ruby executable.

-#2 Updated by Luis Lavena about 3 years ago
+#2 Updated by Luis Lavena over 3 years ago

 The issue seems to be caused by the override of SOLIBS when --enable-shared is used to build Ruby: